anywhichway/denodata/README.md

 # denobase

 A Deno native indexed database.
-Backed by the `DenoKV` store it has zero external dependencies.
+Backed by the `Deno KV` store it has zero external dependencies.

 Both traditional table-oriented and object-oriented index approaches are supported and can be mixed and matched.

-The standard `DenoKV` key-value functions remain available and are enhanced to support the indexing and metadata features.
+The standard `Deno KV` key-value functions remain available and are enhanced to support the indexing and metadata features.

 Support for automatic serialization and deserialization of class instances, automatic expiration and developer defined metadata.

 Support for `Date`, `RegExp` and `symbol` as part of keys.
 Support for `symbol` as part of values.

-A powerful `db.find` function that works on both indexes and regular keys with over 50 operators including regular expressions, soundex/echoes, credit card, SSNs and more.
+A powerful `db.find` function that supports approximate matching and works on both indexes and regular keys with over 50 operators including regular expressions, soundex/echoes, credit card, SSNs and more.
 If something is missing, it can be added in as little as one line.

 # Usage